CamilaJaviera91/CamilaJaviera91-dbt-transformations-sql-mock/README.md

 └── .gitignore
 ```

-5. Connect to the data
+### 5. Connect to Your Data

-- If your other repo (sql-mock-data) contains scripts that load data into BigQuery or a database, make sure the DBT project connects to that same data source.
-For example:
+If your other repo (sql-mock-data) contains scripts that load data into BigQuery or PostgreSQL, make sure this DBT project connects to the same data source.

-    - Use the same service account.
+    - Use the same service account or connection parameters.

-    - Use the same dataset, like raw_data.
+    - Use the same dataset or schema, like raw_data.

+- **✅ Example: If you're using PostgreSQL with Docker, confirm the profiles.yml matches the container's IP and credentials.**

-6. Push the changes to the new repo
+### 6. Push Your Changes

 ```
 git add .